Hmarya01/Traffic-Driven-Service-Provisioning/README.md

 This directory contains implementations of basic traffic prediction using RNN, GRU, LSTM methods.
 To run the pipeline, simply run python3 -m main_time_series_prediction.py.

   ## DNN Code Description
-  It contains eight files, which are:
+  It contains five files, which are:

   * **data_loader.py** This file loads the Abilene/Geant bit-rate dataset and performs MinMax normalization.